 BGAV leaders are closely monitoring the spread of COVID-19 and following guidance from the Centers for Disease Control, the Virginia Department of Health (VDH), and the federal government related to our operations at home and abroad.
 Our primary goal is to inform you of what we are learning from VDH in your preparations for addressing this crisis.
 BGAV receives regular briefings from the VDH and the Virginia Department of Emergency Management.

 At this time, BGAV Disaster Response has not been asked to respond and is not accepting any in-kind donations specific to the response to COVID-19.
-Any funds received for this event will be utilized to assist our global partners who have been asked to respond and will also be used should we be activated.
+Any funds received for this event will be utilized to assist our churches through grants specifically for their local responses and also to help our global partners who have been asked to respond.
+If we are activated, donations will go to support related needs.

 The following BGAV events have been cancelled or rescheduled: